GSA/cto-website/README.md

 1. Fork the repository (or clone it if you have commit access)
 2. Create a feature branch
-3. Make your changes in the feature branch
+3. Make your changes in the feature branch to amke it better
 4. Commit the feature branch
 5. Push the feature branch to GitHub (preview your changes at `https://federalist.18f.gov/preview/gsa/cto-website/BRANCH_NAME/`)
 6. Open a pull request to merge the feature branch